serialport/node-serialport/README.md

 ```

 #### Windows
 Node-Serialport supports Windows 7, 8.1, 10, and 10 IoT.
 Precompiled binaries are available, but if you want to build it from source you'll need to follow the [node-gyp installation](https://github.com/nodejs/node-gyp#installation) instructions.
-Once you've got things working, you'll be able to install Node-Serialport from source with:
+Once you've got things working, you can install Node-Serialport from source with:

 ```powershell
 npm install serialport --build-from-source